Implants

 A dental bridge is a fixed dental restoration that replaces one or more missing teeth.
 It consists of a prosthetic tooth that is supported by dental crowns on adjacent teeth or dental implants.

 You may need a dental crown if you have a severely decayed tooth, a cracked or fractured tooth, a tooth with a large filling, or a tooth that has undergone root canal treatment.
-Dental crowns can also be used for cosmetic purposes, such as improving the appearance of misshapen or discoloured teeth.
+Crowns are also used to anchor a dental bridge or restore a dental implant, and for cosmetic purposes such as improving the appearance of misshapen or discoloured teeth.

 The process of getting a dental crown or bridge usually requires two or more dental visits.
 During the first visit, the tooth is prepared, impressions are taken, and a temporary restoration is placed.
 In subsequent visits, the permanent crown or bridge is fabricated and then cemented or bonded into place.